atkin0/365-Group-Project/docs/peer_review_response.md

 - ❌ can avoid this for loop " for game in games_list:" by grabbing info about the game as you pick it out from top_games and friend_games
   - I think it is ok.
 When i get it from the top_games and friend_games I will have to store all the review infos somewhere.
 Also it is not guranteed top_games and friend_games makes it to the recommendations.
 - ✅ in general should avoid for loops in db calls
+  - put loops outside of db calls when possible
 - ✅ in users.py, it doesn't look like you have a need for User class, all you ever use from that is the user_id or user_id of the friend
+  - deleted User
 - ✅ admin delete returns false no matter what
 - ❌ games/search might through in error if it returns nothing from the query
   - it will return an empty list, so it should be fine